Brisbane State High School (BSHS) is Queensland's, and Australia's, largest state secondary school with over 3000 students across Years 7-12.

 Out of catchment enrolments will only be accepted if they constitute a merit entry under the selective entry program or made as a legislative or policy requirement of the Department of Education and Training.
 No other out of catchment enrolment applications will be eligible for consideration.

-Any student, whose principal place of residence is within the school's catchment area, is (subject to the Education (General Provisions) Act 2006) entitled to enrol at the school.
+Any student, whose principal place of residence is within the school's catchment area, is (subject to the Act) entitled to enrol at the school.
 The school's Executive Principal will reserve places for students who move into the catchment area throughout the school year.

 Parents or legal guardians who seek to enrol their child at the school will need to fully demonstrate that the student's principal place of residence is genuinely within the catchment area.
 Current proof of residency at the address indicated must be provided.